SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 •	To use, please have Visual Studio or Web Matrix (which can be obtained free from http://www.microsoft.com/web/webmatrix/ installed.

-•	The download the project and open in either of the IDE as mentioned above.
+•	Download the project and open in either of the IDE as mentioned above.

 •	You may use the sample web project to familiarize yourself with the functionality.